 As a California employee, you must thoroughly read your employment contract before signing it.
 However, most employees don’t pay enough attention to their contracts.
 This can affect your chances of filing a lawsuit against your employer because sometimes they breach the employment contract.
 For instance, they can breach it in ways such as job requirements, work environment, terms of termination, etc. Your employer can insert clauses such as a non-compete clause.
 This clause doesn’t permit you from leaving the job to start your own business or work for another company.
 Therefore, it is imperative for you to read the contract and take the appropriate approach accordingly.

-At Nakase Law Firm, we can help you understand the employment contract.
+Our Los Angeles employment lawyer can help you understand the employment contract.
 Brad Nakase is a Los Angeles employment lawyer who has successfully assisted many of his clients in California over the years.
 He will thoroughly review your employment contract and will also advise you on taking the best approach that would help protect your rights.